IrvingWash/achilles--toe/README.md

 Just uploading the code onto UNO won't work as the controller must be recognized by the PC as a keyboard.
 To achieve this, you'll need to use free software called FLIP.
 First, upload the sketch from this repository to UNO.
 Then flash UNO with the "keyboard.hex" file, included in the repository.
-This'l be enough.
+This'll be enough.
-To rever UNO to it's default state, use the other .hex file.
+To revert UNO to it's default state, use the other .hex file.